NinaHK/NinaHK.github.io/_pages/about.md

 <!---Please go to [Projects](/Projects/){:target="\_blank"}, [CV](/CV/){:target="\_blank"}, to find out more about my work.--->

-<i> My full name is "Nina Hosseini Kivanani", but in academic I use the abbreviated "Nina H-Kivanani" of my full name  and for papers, I use the <b>"Nina Hosseini-Kivanani"</b>.</i>
+<i> My full name is "Nina Hosseini Kivanani", but in academic I use the abbreviated "Nina H.Kivanani" of my full name  and for papers, I use the <b>"Nina Hosseini-Kivanani"</b>.</i>

 <p></p>
 <!---